 First, verify that you are eligible to receive federal work study by checking your financial aid offer at https://financialaid.umd.edu/my-finaid-account.
 If you ARE eligible, please include the award page in your application or email it to us later if it is not available at the time of applying.
 Once we receive your award letter, you will then be asked to attend one of the federal work study workshops to fill out the necessary paperwork before receiving payment for working as an MMC mentor.

 3. What do I need to bring to the work study workshop?

 You will need to bring 2 forms of government ID (valid, non-expired drivers license and social security card OR a valid, non-expired U.S. passport).
 You must bring originals of these documents - copies will not be accepted.
 You should also have you checking account number and bank routing number available (can be found on a check).
 Finally, if you are a non-US citizen Permanent Resident, please bring your Green Card in addition to everything else.

 4. I am not eligible for Federal Work Study, what can I get instead for my work?

-In addition to create great memories and build amazing relationships with your mentees and your team, you can receive course or internship credit.
+In addition to creating great memories and building amazing relationships with your mentees and your team, you can receive course or internship credit.
 The Maryland Mentor Corps can serve as a site for an internship you need or are able to complete for your academic program or major.